Anthony tosses in 35 as Knicks top Pacers

-"I'm just happy that we won," said Rose.
-"I was just trying to get a feel for the game.
-With me being out, I tried to come in and get them going.

-"I saw Melo (Carmelo Anthony) was hot and the team did a great job of finding Melo and KP (Kristaps Porzingis) in the second half.
-We were making the extra pass tonight."

-Joakim Noah added 11 points and 11 rebounds for his second double-double this season and Porzingis contributed 21 points, eight rebounds and three blocked shots.
+Joakim Noah added 11 points and 11 rebounds for Knicks (15-13).
+Kristaps Porzingis contributed 21 points, eight rebounds and three blocked shots.

 Myles Turner and Thaddeus Young paced Indiana (15-15) with 21 points apiece.
 Al Jefferson scored 18 points off the bench, and Jeff Teague registered 17 points, 12 assists and seven rebounds.